nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ### aks_kubeconfig
 - **Purpose:** AKS cluster kubeconfig output.
 - **Description:** Outputs the kubeconfig file for accessing the AKS cluster.
-The kubeconfig file contains the necessary information to connect to the AKS cluster using tools like `kubectl`.
+The kubeconfig file contains the necessary information to connect to the AKS cluster using tools like `kubectl`, this is vital for interacting with the cluster from VScode, which will be implemented later on.

 ### Initialization